annaliseorozco5/AI-marketing-analytics-demo/README.md

 # Marketing Analytics Demo

-Hi, I'm Annalise!I am a marketing strategist exploring how data and technology can make storytelling more human and efficient.
+Hi, I'm Annalise!
+I am a marketing strategist exploring how data and technology can make storytelling more human and efficient.
 This small project explores how simple analytics can help uncover insights that drive engagement and retention.

 ### About the data